blur-network/dpow-blur/Blur-NN-Setup.md

 *Note: As long as you do not lose your private spendkey, you will be able to recover the wallet file, and set a new password*

-## Download Binaries
+## Download Binaries/Compile Source

-First, download the binaries located here: https://github.com/blur-network/dpow-blur/releases.
-After you've done that, extract them from their archive, and cd into the extracted folder.
+First, download the binaries located here: https://github.com/blur-network/dpow-blur/releases, or compile from source.
+After you've done that, cd into the extracted folder, or if you're building from source, into `blur/build/release/bin`.

 ## Creating a JSON-Formatted Wallet File